1. We have audited the accompanying financial statements of The

 loss to the extent of Rs.72.99 Crore on sale of advances to Asset

 (ii) Note No.3.4.4.D of the financial statements, regarding deferment

 of loss to the extent of Rs.40.18 Crore in respect frauds in advances.

 Report on Other Legal and Regulatory Matters

-10. The Balance Sheet and the Profit and Loss Account have been drawn
+10. The Balance Sheet and the Statement of Profit and Loss have been

 best of our knowledge and belief, were necessary for the purpose of our

 audit and have found them to be satisfactory.